 Full text content from more than 15,000 news, legal, and business sources.
 Includes print and online journals, television and radio broadcasts, newswires and blogs, as well as local, regional, national and international newspapers, legal sources for federal and state cases and statutes, business information on U.S. and international companies and executives.

-The search engine for materials owned by the library.
-OneSearch also provides access to millions of full-text article and citation records harvested from publishers, open access repositories, and the library's databases.
-Not every database provider participates in the OneSearch service; see the list of library resources that are best searched in their original database.
+The search engine for materials owned by the library, both on the shelf and online.
+Also provides millions of full text article and citation records harvested from publishers, open access repositories, and a large percentage of the library's licensed databases.
+Click here to view a list of databases with content not findable or only partially findable in OneSearch.

 Tip: Remember to check "Include Results without Full Text" in the left-hand facets of OneSearch to expand your results set to citations matching your research interests; full-text can be acquired through interlibrary loan and delivered to you free of charge in a short amount of time.

 Index to professional and scholarly journals, chapters, books, reports, theses, and dissertations published internationally in psychology and related disciplines such as psychiatry, education, business, medicine, nursing, pharmacology, law, linguistics, and social work, from 1967-present.
 Produced by the American Psychological Association.